以上のような歴史的経緯から、今日、ニュージーランドに住むマオリにとって、英語を話すことは当たり前のことに過ぎない。今日例外なくマオリは英語を話すといっていい。それは、マオリが生きるために、まさに好むと好まざるとにかかわらず、身につけてこざるをえなかった過程なのである。

 “Māori Without Exception Speak English, But There Are Māori Who Do Not Speak Māori”

-However, or I should say because of this, there are many Māori who do not speak Māori even though they are Māori.
-In my elementary Māori class at the University of Waikato, there were many young Māori students, including a young man who looked Caucasian but had Māori blood in his veins.
-Many of them spoke Māori fluently, but on the other hand, there were also many who were in contact with Māori roots by blood and culture but were learning Māori linguistically at university as if they were like Japanese learning English.
-This is nothing but the result of the destruction of the traditional Māori community and its urbanization.
-One Māori acquaintance of mine told me that only about 5% of Māori speak fluent Māori.
+Because of this, however, there are many Māori who, despite their heritage, do not speak the Māori language.
+In my elementary Māori class at the University of Waikato, there were numerous young Māori students, including a young man who appeared Caucasian but had Māori ancestry.
+Many of them spoke Māori fluently, but there were also many who were connected to Māori roots through blood and culture yet were learning Māori linguistically at university, much like Japanese students learning English.
+This is the result of the dismantling of traditional Māori communities and their subsequent urbanization.
+One Māori acquaintance told me that only about 5% of Māori today speak the language fluently.